Voice Mode

 "Microphone permission is required for voice mode" — tap the mic FAB again.
 If Android doesn't show a permission prompt (you denied twice), go to Android Settings → Apps → Hermes Relay → Permissions → Microphone and enable it.

-No audio plays when the agent speaks — check Settings → Voice → Text-to-Speech.
-If the provider shows "Unknown", the relay's /voice/config endpoint returned an error — your server's tts: section may be misconfigured or missing its API key.
-Try Test Voice; the error message will tell you what's wrong.
+No audio plays when the agent speaks — check Settings → Voice → Hermes Chat + Voice Output.
+If the provider shows "Unknown" or the profile scope is not what you expected, the relay's /voice/output/config or /voice/config endpoint returned an error or fell back.
+Try Test Current Engine; the error message will tell you what's wrong.

 Transcript comes back empty or garbled — check Settings → Voice → Speech-to-Text.
-Same diagnostic: Test Voice won't catch STT issues, but you can verify by speaking a slow, clear phrase and watching the transcribed text appear in the overlay.
+Same diagnostic: Test Current Engine won't catch stable STT issues, but you can verify by speaking a slow, clear phrase and watching the transcribed text appear in the overlay.
 If it's wrong, your STT model or language setting is off.

 The sphere doesn't react during Speaking on my device — some Android OEMs refuse to construct the Visualizer audio-effect object even with MODIFY_AUDIO_SETTINGS granted.
 Hermes-Relay catches this and falls back to a flat amplitude — voice mode still works, the orb just won't pulse with the agent's voice.
 Listening-mode amplitude (from your mic) is unaffected.